hdShang/arxiv-daily/docs/cs-LG/2025-06-13/papers/250611844v1-trustglm-evaluating-the-robustness-of-graphllms-against-prompt-text-.md

 ---
 layout: default
-title: TrustGLM: Evaluating the Robustness of GraphLLMs Against Prompt, Text, and Structure Attacks
+title: "TrustGLM: Evaluating the Robustness of GraphLLMs Against Prompt, Text, and Structure Attacks"
 ---

 # TrustGLM: Evaluating the Robustness of GraphLLMs Against Prompt, Text, and Structure Attacks